swcarpentry/shell-novice/instructors.md

 *   Time estimates:
     *   @gvwilson: 3 hours

+*   Super cool online resource!  http://explainshell.com/ will dissect any shell command you type in and display help text for each piece.

 *	How to use the materials in the shell-novice repository (or, lesson planning)
 	* For a great general list of tips, see [this swcarpentry blog post](http://software-carpentry.org/blog/2015/03/teaching-tips.html)
 	* Use the `filesystem` directory for in-workshop exercises and live coding examples.